billr578/shipwire/README.md

 If making contributions to this gem, make sure you write tests for any new functionality.
 Contributions will be rejected if there are no tests or tests do not pass.

+Quick note on running tests - you'll need an active sandbox account with Shipwire to make the tests pass.
+New test will be written in the future with mock HTTP requests so API credentials are not required.

 #### Shipping Quotes

 Shipwire relies on product SKUs being present to return a shipping quote.
 In your Sandbox environment, create a test product with SKU `123456` to get quote tests to pass.